evilshxt/KeyForge/README.md

 ---

 ### 📊 Analytics Dashboard
-- Track historical scores, accuracy, and WPM over time.
+- Track historical scores, accuracy, and WPM over time in Firebase.
-- LocalStorage-based charts and insights (no network requests).
+- Real-time charts and insights with cloud-synced data.
 - Filter stats by mode and session date.
 - See personal bests and average performance.
 - Restart, pause, and reset test easily.
-- Optional loading spinner for free-form dictionary.

 ---